Watch Rip Esselstyn’s (author of Engine 2 Diet) TEDTalk on how the Plant Strong Diet improved the health of his fire house.

 1. Puree, chop, or dice vegetables into smaller pieces to hide them in dishes and stuffed foods to increase taste and nutrition without the family noticing.

-7. Be open to adding different spices and herbs, it can really tantalize the taste buds!
-Every day you can have a mini food adventure trying new foods and flavors while becoming healthier.
+7. Be adventurous and try different spices and herbs!
+Every day is a mini food adventure trying new foods and flavors while becoming healthier.

 8. On Sunday afternoons, turn on some good music and invest an hour to chop up veggies and prepare “food for the week”…This way you have “ready to go” options to get you through the week for lunches, meals and side dishes!